 Dr Davide Penazzi

 Dr Davide Penazzi is interested in Model Theory and Applications.
 Applied Model Theory is the study of mathematical structures with a viewpoint informed by Logic.
-In particular, he studies real closed fields (whose axiomatic structure is equivalent to that of the real numbers) with particular attention to Nash groups definable in them; and differential fields (equivalent to the complex numbers equipped with a derivation), especially questions concerning transcendence of solutions of differential equations.
+In particular, he studies real closed fields (whose axiomatic structure is equivalent to that of the real numbers) with particular attention to Nash groups definable in them.
 He is also interested in topological dynamics: the actions of groups on a compact space, in particular the action of a definable group on the space of its types.

 Model theory is an active branch of mathematical logic.
 It has many applications to other areas of pure and applied mathematics.
 Model theory studies the relationship between mathematical structures and the language we use to describe them.
 To each mathematical structure a logical language is assigned.
 This gives us a family of subsets called ‘definable sets’, which we study using tools from both mathematics and logic.